emmajsadams/personal-website/README.md

 TODO: vettery, informatics careers at UW, careers.uw, amazon.jobs, anything else I can think of that was useful in the past

+# UX overview

+- Links: always underlined with hover cursor.
+New tab for external links, same tab for internal links

 # CSS overview

 This project uses tailwindcss, postcss, and cssmodules